-Scheduled airport transfer service is undoubtedly the cheapest option.
-All scheduled helicopter flights to airports in the New York and San Francisco Bay Area can be booked at a flat-rate of $195 per seat.
+Scheduled airport transfer services are undoubtedly the cheapest option.
+All scheduled helicopter flights to airports in the New York area can be booked at a flat rate of $195 per seat.
 These scheduled flights are shared with other passengers, though, so you will likely be flying with strangers.

-Scheduled service plane to the Hamptons and Martha’s Vineyard are also reasonable.
+Scheduled services to the Hamptons are also reasonable.
 A one-way ticket on the carrier’s Montauk Sky service from Teterboro (TEB) t0 Montauk Airport (MTP) can be booked for $365 one-way, and the service includes complimentary beer, lobster rolls, and other snacks.

-On the other hand, helicopter and seaplane service to the Hamptons can be a bit (OK, a lot) more expensive than other options.
+On the other hand, helicopter and seaplane services to the Hamptons can be a bit (OK, a lot) more expensive than other options.
 For example, a one-way ticket from the East 34th Street heliport in Manhattan to East Hampton airport costs $795 per seat.
-The same goes for seaplane flights that depart from the East 23rd Street location.

 Premium options are also available on selected flights.
 These are operated by more luxurious helicopters like the Sikorsky S-76 C++ that we mentioned earlier.
 These flights have 2 pilots, dual-motors, and promise a more comfortable ride.
 However, they cost a pretty penny at $1,475 per seat.

 Likewise, charter planes will be very expensive no matter the route you book.
-Like we mentioned earlier, chartering an 8-seat turboprop from New York (LGA) to Boston (BOS) costs a huge $5,815.
+As we mentioned earlier, chartering an 8-seat Pilatus PC-12/45 from Teterboro (TEB) to Boston (BOS) costs a huge $6,450.
 This option is probably not for most people flying that route, but it undoubtedly makes booking a charter plane easier for those who can afford it.

 So, Is BLADE a Good Deal?